Lubná (Rakovník District)

 Lubná is a municipality and village in Rakovník District in the Central Bohemian Region of the Czech Republic.
 It has about 1,100 inhabitants.

 Etymology

-The name is derived from the old Czech word lub, i.e. 'bark'.
-Lubná was either originally the name of a local brook into which the bark fell, or the name was derived from the houses in the village, covered with bark.
+The name Lubná is derived from the Old Czech word lub, i.e. 'bark'.
+Lubná was either originally the name of a local brook into which the bark fell, or the name was derived from the houses in the village, which were covered with bark.

 Geography

 Lubná is located about 3 km southwest of Rakovník and 46 km west of Prague.
 It lies mostly in the Rakovník Uplands, only the southern part of the municipal territory extends into the Plasy Uplands.
 The highest point is at 480 m above sea level.

 History

 The first written mention of Lubná is from 1057.
-The next mention is from 1315, when the village was part of the Křivoklát estate.
+The next one is from 1315, when the village was part of the Křivoklát estate.
 During the Thirty Years' War, the village lost all its inhabitants and was only slowly repopulated.
 In 1821, hard coal mining began in Lubná, which led to the development of the village.
 Later, shale was also mined.